GwendolineRodriguez/SimpleAngular/README.md

 ```

-#### Configure routes for your application
+### Configure routes for your application

 For each component, you can have a route.
 Therefore, each time you want to add a specific component to your html page, you just define the route in the app.router.ts, then declare it in your modules, then add it to your html page.
-For example, if you want to add a TableComponent,
-You will modify those files like this :
+For example, if you want to add a TableComponent, you will modify those files like this :
 app.router.ts
 ```javascript
 import { HomeComponent } from './app.component';